stan-dev/pystan2/README.rst

 using the No-U-Turn sampler, a variant of Hamiltonian Monte Carlo.

-For more information on `Stan <http://mc-stan.org>`_ and its modeling language, see the Stan User's Guide and Reference Manual.
-PyStan has an interface similar to that of RStan.
-For an introduction to Stan visit `http://mc-stan.org/
+For more information on `Stan <http://mc-stan.org>`_ and its modeling language, see the Stan User's Guide and Reference Manual at `http://mc-stan.org/
 <http://mc-stan.org/>`_.

-.. beta notice, remove eventually

-PyStan aims to reproduce the functionality present in RStan.
-There are a few features present in RStan that have yet to be implemented in PyStan.
-If you find a feature missing that you use frequently please `file a bug report
-<https://github.com/stan-dev/pystan/issues>`_ so developers can better direct
-their efforts.

 Important links
 ---------------